iCHAIT/FBLinkScraper/README.md

 FBLinkScrapper
 ==============

-A simple python script to download all the links shared in an entire conversation from Facebook.
+A python script to download all the links shared in an entire conversation from Facebook.

 Outputs the conversation in a JSON format, as well as the JSON for each individual chunk.